2015 alex rumford 2015 alex rumford

 Four stars: while I wouldn't put these on a website, I might keep them for clients requesting to see examples of something.

-Five stars are for my favourite work: many of these are on my website.
+Five stars are for my favourite work: most of these are on my website.
 Those which aren't are either too similar to my website portfolio, too old, or not quite relevant to the kind of work I do.

 I never spend more than a second deciding on each picture.
 The majority get three stars - or at least this is the default rating (I realise this undermines the purpose of the system).
 Occasionally I'll award an entire batch four/five stars for a shoot which I was happy with, but which provided very similar shots.
-I'll go back after a few days with a fresh perspective, and after the initial buzz has gone.
+I'll often go back after a few days with a fresh perspective, and after the initial buzz has gone.

 So?